 Have you ever listened to the news or the radio and wished — Gosh!
 I wish I had a voice like that broadcaster or I wish I had that DJ voice.
 Believe it or not, the key to having that voice is something that you already do every day—breathing.
 Stay tuned on the Moxie Talk blog, because we are going to discuss how to breathe for a powerful voice. —

+How To Have A Radio Voice People Love To Listen ToHey everyone, I’m Fia Fasbinder and welcome to Moxie Talk Blog where we help you find your voice, share your message, and lead with confidence.
 Today, we are talking about how to have a powerful voice.
 Specifically a powerful voice on camera or in your media appearances.
 Anybody who’s watched any of my videos knows that I am obsessed with breath support and breathing.

 Power Tool for Public Speaking

 Your True VoiceToday we are talking about how to have a voice that is loud, rich, resonant, deep, doesn’t quiver, and doesn’t sound raspy.
 This is the voice that I call the—